Hale School: History

+Controversies

-According to Edith Cowan, Western Australia's first female member of Parliament, the Act that evolved out Bishop Hale's School - the Church of England Collegiate School Act - co-existed with a public secular school instantiated under its own Act - the High School Act, creating two independent and theologically opposed legal entities.
-The latter then misappropriated the name "Hale School", the commencement date 1858 and other paraphernalia, about which Cowan laments:
+According to Edith Cowan, Western Australia's first female member of Parliament, the Act that evolved out Bishop Hale's School – the Church of England Collegiate School Act – co-existed with a public secular school instantiated under its own Act – the High School Act, creating two independent and theologically opposed legal entities.
+The latter then took the name "Hale School", the commencement date of 1858, and other propaganda associating itself with Bishop Hale, about which Cowan laments:

 "It is only those of us who remember Bishop Hale personally and his deeply spiritual and religious type of mind (yet broad and tolerant of the views of others) who can realise the travesty of giving his name to an institution whose foundations are so unmistakably opposite to the principles he invariably upheld.
 Can it be wondered at that the Diocesan Council takes exception, as do other members of the Church of England, to the present High or Hale School’s use of the old Bishop Hale’s School badge, to the foundation date on its new buildings and the incorrect statement that Bishop Hale founded the High School."

 Locations

-Bishop Hale's Collegiate School was designed by Richard Roach Jewell in 1858 and is situated on St Georges Terrace.
+Bishop Hale's Collegiate School occupied buildings designed by Richard Roach Jewell in 1858 and situated on St Georges Terrace.
 The buildings eventually became known as The Cloisters.
-In 1914, the School moved to a more spacious site at Havelock Street, West Perth, opposite the Parliament of Western Australia.
+In 1914, the school moved to a more spacious site at Havelock Street, West Perth, opposite the Parliament of Western Australia.
 Finally, in 1961, the school relocated to its current 480,000 m2 premises in Wembley Downs.

 Headmasters

 Campus

 Hale School's campus is a 48-hectare site located in Wembley Downs.
-The administration building, Memorial Hall (including the redfoot youth theatre), Tom Hoar Dining Hall, Stowe Drama Centre, Forrest Library, Chapel of St Mark, cafeteria, clothing store, IT department and Old Haleians' Boardroom are all located on the south west corner of the campus near the main entrance.
+The administration building, Memorial Hall, Tom Hoar Dining Hall, Cygnet Theatre, Forrest Library and the Chapel of St Mark are all located on the southwest corner of the campus near the main entrance.

-The Peter Wright Technology Building, which houses the Design and Technology Workshop as well as Computer and Design Suites sits adjacent to the Doug Poake Pool.
-Also adjacent to the swimming pool is the art complex, gymnasium and change-rooms.

 The John Inverarity Music and Drama Centre is located on the western side of the campus facing Unwin Avenue.
+This building separates the Senior School from the Junior School, along with the middle school boarding residence, Brine House.
+The Peter Wright Technology Building, which houses the Design and Technology Workshop, as well as Computer and Design Suites, sits adjacent to the Doug Peake Pool.
+Adjacent to the swimming pool are the gymnasium and change-rooms.

-This building separates the Senior School from the Junior School which is located on the north west corner of the campus, along with the junior boarding residence, Brine House.
-The senior boarding house is located on the eastern side of the campus while the sports playing fields occupy the north east.
+The senior boarding house is located on the eastern side of the campus while the sports playing fields occupy the north to south-east.